wss8013/all-u-can-pick-frontend/README.md

 https://media.github.ccs.neu.edu/user/11194/files/e19cece6-2e17-4c02-9bbc-923d15ccdbeb

 # FARM SEARCH
+### Users can type key words to search the farm.

 https://media.github.ccs.neu.edu/user/11194/files/eeb0f454-e7da-4901-acdc-f5b77d027d22

 # GOOGLE OAUTH LOGIN && CURD OPERATION
+### The website use the credentials service of Google Cloud Platform APIs to authenticate users.
+User can login and add/edit/delete their reviews.

 https://media.github.ccs.neu.edu/user/11194/files/b4c9530f-17fc-44ea-88b8-0f706a45f32c

 # FAVORITES
+### After login, Users can click on the hearts to select their farms to favorite page and drag and drop the cards to change the order.
+The new order is updated immediately and persists across page refreshes and repeated log-ins.

 https://media.github.ccs.neu.edu/user/11194/files/4d4a8c31-3205-48b6-b94c-99b90a4c2334

-Members' contribution:<br /><br />
+## Members' contribution:<br />
-Shasha Wang:
+### Shasha Wang:
 1. Set up all necessary backend code for database CURD operation.
 2. implemented backend CURD api for frontend to use
 3. implement backend request routing.
 4. implmented frontend service api to send different request to backend, so the different component can use the data service to execute CURD operation on database.
 5. setup heroku for both frontend and backend and cloud mongodb on Atlas.
 6. design mongodb schema for farms, reviews and favorites farms.
 7. add favorite backend function.
-Enable frontend to display favorite(link) when user logs in  <br />
+Enable frontend to display favorite(link) when user logs in
+8. setup favorite page, design layout, add drag and drop to reorder <br />

-Hongxi Chen:
+### Hongxi Chen:
 1. Design and style background/favicon/icon for website
 2. Search 3rd party libraries we will incorporate for our website
 3. Use React Components: Carousels for picture at Landing Page